Get a discounted or free iPhone 7 with these hot deals from the top carriers

 Update: We added the latest carrier deals from Verizon, Sprint, and AT&T, and removed the expired T-Mobile offer.

-The iPhone 7 and iPhone 7 Plus have been available for some time now, and the latest offers from carriers can save you some money on Apple’s latest and greatest smartphone.
-Read on to see how you can get a new iPhone 7 at a discounted rate – or even for free.
+Apple’s latest pair of headsets have been available for some time now — and they’re both terrific devices, as evident from our iPhone 7 review and iPhone 7 Plus review.
+Thankfully, the most recent offers from carriers can save you some money on Apple’s latest and greatest smartphones.
+Read on to see how you can get a new iPhone 7 at a discounted rate — or even for free.

 Verizon